...

 Emotional Manipulation

 These scams are highly effective due to the emotional manipulation involved.
 Scammers create a sense of urgency and pressure the victim to act immediately, often preventing them from taking the time to verify the caller’s identity.
-The impersonated voice’s emotional pleas can lead victims to make hasty decisions, resulting in significant financial losses.
+The impersonated voice’s emotional pleas can lead victims to make hasty and irrational decisions, which can result in significant financial losses.

 To avoid falling victim to AI voice scams, it’s important to implement several protective measures: